The AirPods Max are way too expensive — here are the headphones to get instead

 While the AirPods Max sound great on paper, there are simply too many other excellent headphones you can buy for a fraction of the price.

-The Sony WH-1000XM4 is our pick for the best over-ear headphones and the best noise-cancelling headphones overall, and can frequently be found for as low as $278.
+The Sony WH-1000XM4s are our pick for the best over-ear headphones and the best noise-canceling headphones overall, and can frequently be found for as low as $278.
 These cans deliver some of the best audio quality you can find from a set of premium over-ears, with a sense of dimensionality that makes you feel like you’re hearing your favorite artists live.
-You’re also getting some of the best noise-cancellation in the business, as Sony’s headphones can easily block out unwanted noises such as outdoor chatter or loud appliances.
+You’re also getting some of the best noise cancellation in the business, as Sony’s headphones can easily block out unwanted noises such as outdoor chatter or loud appliances.

-The Bose Noise Cancelling Headphones 700 are a close second to the Sony WH-1000XM4, with great noise-cancellation, immersive sound quality and the most comfortable design of any headphones we’ve tested.
-They retail for $379, but can often be found discounted to $339.
+The Bose Noise-Canceling Headphones 700 are a close second to the Sony WH-1000XM4s, with great noise cancellation, immersive sound quality and the most comfortable design of any headphones we’ve tested.
+They retail for $379 but can often be found discounted to $339.

-You should also consider the Jabra Elite 85h, which are less than half the price of the AirPods Max at just $249 and often go on sale for less than that.
-While these cans fall just short of Sony’s best-in-class noise-cancellation and sound quality, their secure, water- and dust-resistant earcups make them ideal for working out.
+You should also consider the Jabra Elite 85hs, which are less than half the price of the AirPods Max at just $249 and often go on sale for less than that.
+While these cans fall just short of Sony’s best-in-class noise cancellation and sound quality, their secure, water- and dust-resistant ear cups make them ideal for working out.

 Finally, if you’re set on staying in the Apple ecosystem and don’t mind using earbuds instead of over-ear headphones, the AirPods Pro ($249; currently on sale for $199) are well worth considering.
-These advanced buds sport many of the Max’s key features (including Adaptive EQ, active noise cancelling and transparency mode) and the same seamless pairing to your iPhone, iPad or Mac within a cheaper, more compact design.
-Heck, you could buy the Sony WH-1000XM4 and AirPods Pro together and still spend less than you would on the AirPods Max.
+These advanced buds sport many of the Max’s key features (including Adaptive EQ, active noise cancellation and Transparency Mode) and the same seamless pairing to your iPhone, iPad or Mac within a cheaper, more compact design.
+Heck, you could buy the Sony WH-1000XM4s and AirPods Pro together and still spend less than you would on the AirPods Max.

 Bottom line